The Complete Guide to Claude Code

 The final day.
 Donna becomes autonomous.

-4 short videos.
+3 short videos.
 By the end, Donna runs on autopilot. morning briefings, meeting prep, evening summaries, weekly reports. all without you opening Claude.

-🎬 Lesson 1: The Big Idea
+🎬 Lesson 1: Routines

-🎬 Lesson 3: The Learning Loop
+🎬 Lesson 2: The Learning Loop

-/weekly-report + /accountability + how /learn runs in the background.
+Component #8. /weekly-report + /accountability + how /learn runs in the background.

-🎬 Lesson 4: Graduation
+🎬 Lesson 3: Graduation

 Until today, Donna has been waiting for you.
 You open Claude.
 You type a command.
 She runs it.
 She goes back to sleep.